BillyDM/awesome-audio-dsp/README.md

   - A common recommendation from many folks.
   - Focuses on DSP in general, not just audio DSP.

+- [`Julius Orion Smith III Collection`]
+  - A highly recommended collection of books and resources by Julius Orion Smith III.
+  - Very comprehensive, and covers many topics on the mathematics and applications of audio DSP.
+  - Contains code examples in C and MatLab (although [`GNU Octave`] can be used as well).

 - [`The Art of VA Filter Design`] by Vadim Zavalishin
   - Teaches good techniques for adapting analogue designs into the digital realm.
-  - Relatively heavy on mathematics.

-- [`Julius Orion Smith III Collection`]
-  - A collection of books and resources by Julius Orion Smith III.
   - Relatively heavy on mathematics.

 - [`The Theory and Technique of Electronic Music`] by Miller Puckette